-In July 2007, Paris began a public bike rental program ("Velib") that makes cruiser bikes available to anyone wanting to ride (see our photos).
+In July 2007, Paris began a public bike rental program ("Velib") that makes cruiser bikes available to anyone wanting to ride.
 More than 20,000 bikes and 1,450 self-service stations are spread across the city.
+Rental is easy and if you get your bike back into another rack (or the same) within the first 30 minutes, there's no charge!

 And you like to add "stuff" to it, keep reading.
 (However, if, like my dad, you take it black, most of this post will be meaningless to you--except possibly the tip on Vietnamese cinnamon.)